Table of Contents

 The prayer for the Church Militant in the 1662 Book of Common Prayer concludes with the motto ‘Gwirionedd, Undod a Chytgord.’
 It stands for ‘Truth, Unity, and Concord.’

-The Portland-stone buildings of the University are centrally located in the city’s civic center amidst parks and tree-lined avenues.
-Students worldwide are drawn by the university’s international reputation and commitment to excellence.
-The University, established in 1883, combines impressive modern facilities with a dynamic approach to teaching and research.
+The Portland-stone buildings of the university are in the city’s civic center amidst parks and tree-lined avenues.
+The university draws students from around the world due to its international reputation and commitment to excellence.
+Cardiff University, established in 1883, combines impressive modern facilities with a dynamic approach to teaching and research.

 The Queen’s Buildings off Newport Roadhouse the Schools of Engineering, Computer Science and Informatics, Physics and Astronomy, and Journalism, Media, and Culture, while 2 Central Square houses the School of Journalism, Media, and Culture.